kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

   The alpha-quality options are hidden by default and only if the `CPUManagerPolicyAlphaOptions` feature gate is enabled the user has the ability to use them.
   The beta-quality options are visible by default, and the feature gate allows a positive acknowledgement that non stable features are being used, and also allows to optionally turn them off.
   Based on the graduation criteria described below, a policy option will graduate from a group to the other (alpha to beta).
-  We plan to removete the `CPUManagerPolicyAlphaOptions` and `CPUManagerPolicyBetaOptions` after all options graduated to stable, after a feature cycle passes without new planned options, and not before 1.28, to give ample time to the work in progress option to graduate at least to beta.
-- Since the feature that allows the ability to customize the behaviour of CPUManager static policy as well as the CPUManager Policy option `full-pcpus-only` were both introduced in 1.22 release and meet the above graduation criterion, `full-pcpus-only` would be considered as a non-hidden option i.e. available to be used when explicitly used along with `CPUManagerPolicyOptions` Kubelet flag in the kubelet config or command line argument called `cpumanager-policy-options` .
+- Since the feature that allows the ability to customize the behaviour of CPUManager static policy as well as the CPUManager Policy option `full-pcpus-only` were both introduced in 1.22 release and meet the above graduation criterion, `full-pcpus-only` would be considered as a non-hidden option i.e. available to be used when explicitly used along with `CPUManagerPolicyOptions` Kubelet flag in the kubelet configuration or command line argument called `cpumanager-policy-options` .
 -  The introduction of this new feature gate gives us the ability to move the feature to beta and later stable without implying all that the options are beta or stable.

 The graduation Criteria of options is described below: